tobybatch/kimai2/README.md

 ## Quick start

-Run the latest master version of Kimai in production mode using a bundled DB.  **This is not suitable for production use**:
+Run the latest build against tbe master branch of the Kimai repo using a bundled DB. **This is not suitable for production use**:

-    docker run --rm -ti -p 8001:8001 --name kimai kimai/kimai2
+    docker run --rm -ti -p 8001:8001 --name kimai kimai/kimai2:latest-dev

 Create an admin user in the new running docker: